 In recognition of Black History Month

-in February, schools in the Halton District School Board have planned events and initiatives to celebrate and honour the contributions of Black Canadians, past and present.
+in February, schools in the Halton District School Board have planned initiatives to celebrate and honour the lives and contributions of Black Canadians, past and present.

 For additional information, contact: